 Produced in the coastal region of Cantabria, in Northern Spain, Nata de Cantabria is a hard cheese made from raw cow’s milk.
 The cheese is aged for at least 7 days, and usually between 14 days and two months.

-The flavor of Queso Nata de Cantabria is mild, between sweet and sharp, and the texture is firm, smooth, and buttery.
+The flavor of Queso Nata de Cantabria is mild, sweet, and sharp, and the texture is firm, smooth, and buttery.

 Pairs well with: Bread, nuts, and white and red light wines.